World Cup 2026 Groups: Odds to Win After the Second Round

 Pre-Assigned Group Positions:

 Unlike previous World Cups where teams drew random group positions, the 2026 draw features pre-determined group slots.
-Each group has fixed positions (1, 2, 3, 4), and teams from each pot fill specific positions.
+Each of the World Cup 2026 groups has fixed positions (1, 2, 3, 4), and teams from each pot fill specific positions.
 This ensures that:

 The New Top-4 Separation Rule: World Cup 2026 Draw Innovation